MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 ### Prompt user for permission to transfer content from shared clipboard

 Allow your users the opportunity to accept or deny file transfers, before transferring content from the shared clipboard in a remote control session.
-Users only need to grant permission once per session, and the viewer does not have the ability to give themselves permission to proceed with the file transfer.
+Users only need to grant permission once per session, and the viewer doesn't have the ability to give themselves permission to proceed with the file transfer.

 ### Grant Remote Control permission to local Administrators group